Most useful CS console commands

 • cl_righthand 0/1 – Changes your in-game weapon hand to the right (0) or the default left hand (1)

 • viewmodel_presetpos 1/2/3 – These console commands change the view on your weapon.
-(1) is the default setting CS GO setting, (2) is a zoomed-in version and 3 is the classic CS 1.6 weapon view.
+(1) is the default setting CS 2 setting, (2) is a zoomed-in version and 3 is the classic CS 1.6 weapon view.

 • viewmodel_offset_x 1 / viewmodel_offset_y 1 / viewmodel_offset_z 1 – These commands can let you move your weapon hand around for a more fitting camera view.
 The X/Y/Z values in this case are the coordinates for where will your hand appear on the screen.
 You can change each individual value to any number between (-2) and (2.5).
+These commands allow you to set various in-game elements to enhance your gameplay experience.

 Cheat Commands